 - You know someone who has been accused of a crime and believe they acted ‘out of character’, in which case you’ll probably be a witness for the defence

 The Witness Charter

 The Witness Charter sets out the standards of care you can expect if you are a witness to a crime or incident in England and Wales.
-The Charter is available online here.
+Take a look at the Witness Charter.

 The video below has been produced by the Ministry of Justice.
 It provides a step by step guide to going to court as a witness, explaining what will happen.

 Going to court can be intimidating.